cesarforall/notes/Git/git.md

     git checkout id-del-commit

+    Note: switching to 'id-del-commit'.

+    You are in 'detached HEAD' state.
+You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by switching back to a branch.

+    If you want to create a new branch to retain commits you create, you may do so (now or later) by using -c with the switch command.
+Example:

+    git switch -c <new-branch-name>

+    Or undo this operation with:

+    git switch -

+    Turn off this advice by setting config variable advice.detachedHead to false

+    HEAD is now at id-del-commit texto-del-commit

 Se puede realizar cualquier acción, incluso commits, dentro del log.
 Sin embargo para guardar el proceso se debe crear una nueva rama.
 Esta se crea con el comando:

      git switch -c nombre-de-la-nueva-rama